Change of Plans

 Surrounded by a team of kick ass creatives from all over the world, we will address the goals of Japanese clients with a global-minded approach.
 And vice versa.
 Specializing in our ability straddle both perspectives, each member of the team truly empathizes with the values of each.

-My time working with this tight-knit group brought many unexpected experiences: meetings at Shiseido headquarters in Shiodome, traveling to Shanghai for the first time in 20 years, finding comradery in the creative community of a foreign country.
+My time working with this tight-knit group brought many unexpected experiences: meetings at Shiseido global headquarters in Ginza, traveling to Shanghai for the first time in 20 years, finding camaraderie in the creative community of a foreign country.

 I am still stunned that a cold email could lead me here.